 Planning Out the Skateboard Grind Rail

-Following your own preferences, you can make little amendments in the basic formation of the grind rail.
-To build your own skateboard grind rail, you will need a couple of things.
-Start with the piece of rectangular steel bar of around 6.5 foot length.
-Then get two square steel pieces of 2 foot long and two more 3 inch flat steel pieces of around one foot long.
+Following your preferences, you can make little amendments in the primary formation of the grind rail.
+To build your skateboard grind rail, you will need a couple of things.
+Start with the piece of rectangular steel bar of around 6.5-foot length.
+Then get two square steel pieces of 2 foot long and two more 3-inch flat steel pieces of about one foot long.

-You can see that these all basic materials are not that costly at all.
-Once you have gathered all the materials, it’s time to put them together to build the initial structure of the grind rail.
+You can see that these all necessary materials are not that costly at all.
+Once you have gathered all the elements, it’s time to put them together to build the initial structure of the grind rail.
 Kids and parents can do this fun task together and use the welding tools with proper safety measurements to avoid the possible danger.

 If you haven’t done welding together then don’t jump into this step so fast.
 First go through the welding instructions posted by professionals online and then follow their lead to carry out this critical job.

 As far as tools are concerned, you will only need a welder to weld the steel and a grinder to clean the welding lines for a neat finishing.
 Make sure you wear the welding helmet throughout the welding process to protect your eyes and face.